akele-guzay/MGHD-OH-GIS-Workshop/README.md

    - Check `Dynamic form` and `Editable layers`
    - Click `OK`
    - Click `Apply` then `Ok`
-   - Explore the attribute table for Rwanda's shape file.
+   - Explore the attribute table for Rwanda shape file.
 What do you see? 👀
-6. Change the symbology the map using the MDA coverage information
+8. Change the symbology the map using the MDA coverage information
-8. Download the document containing information about the distribution of health centers in Rwanda 👉🏽 (here)[https://ughe-my.sharepoint.com/:x:/g/personal/gagazi_ughe_org/ERIlsTsZN-ROtPEaZ8WoWk4BuW1uXXPo_1_SlRewmcnHBA?e=H7T30n]
+9. Download the document containing information about the distribution of health centers in Rwanda 👉🏽 [here](https://ughe-my.sharepoint.com/:x:/g/personal/gagazi_ughe_org/ERIlsTsZN-ROtPEaZ8WoWk4BuW1uXXPo_1_SlRewmcnHBA?e=H7T30n)
-9. Add the csv file containing the distribution of health centers in Rwanda into QGIS
+10. Add the csv file containing the distribution of health centers in Rwanda into QGIS
    - `Geometry Definition`: point coordinates
      - `X field`: long
      - `Y field`: lat
      - `Geometry CRS`: Default CRS `EPSG:4326 -WGS 84`
-10. Stylize the new health centers layer
+11. Stylize the new health centers layer
-11. Steps for creating a map for sharing
+12. Steps for creating a map for sharing
    - What do you think should be included in a map?
    - Take a look at the sample map shared by the RBC team 👉🏽 [here](https://ughe-my.sharepoint.com/:b:/g/personal/gagazi_ughe_org/EYc_kHHUpdNApvytsVzlZzAB_7N_3usBzyunKc68mw1u8g?e=KHBZQX)
-12. Creating the map
+13. Creating the map
    - Click on `Project` --> `New print layer`
    - Enter the title: `STH MDA`
    - Click `Ok`
-13. Conduct the following activites
+14. Conduct the following activites
    - [ ] Create guidelines
      - Click on `Guides`
        - `Horizotal Guides`: 10mm, 200mm